REVISIONS MASTERCLASS: SARAH VENART, ORIGAMI

 of another, then they point their corners

-into other corners: the word daughter almost certainly
+into other corners: the word daughter almost

 contains the word duty when you fold it so.